I waited. I waited patiently. I waited for the picturesque life I had concocted in my head. The great life after depression. Yeah, that one.

 I set myself up for failure though, which I’m sure is no big surprise.
 I made it a habit to just wait and hope for the best, but what I imagined “the best” to be was unrealistic.
 It was unrealistic because I imagined my life after depression, rather than imagining my life coping and processing through depression.
 I wanted to skip the hard work of working through mental illness and just be happy.
 Isn’t that what we all seek in the end?

 When I started therapy, it felt weird to focus on myself for an entire hour.
 I didn’t feel I had enough to really say to fill an hour’s worth of therapy, so I focused on others in my life and made my therapy sessions about them for about a month.
-My therapist gave me a month to realize what I was doing, and I’ll be honest, he helped me gain some self-awareness before I finally saw it.
+My therapist gave me a month to realize what I was doing, and I’ll be honest, she helped me gain some self-awareness before I finally acknowledged it.
 I was desperate for change but took no real ownership in my role for that potential change.
 That’s when my life started to shift for the better: When I acknowledged to myself that I have control in my life.
 I have control in who I surround myself with, what I spend my free time doing, my mentality toward work, school, anxiety, depression, LIFE.

 That simple acknowledgement that this is, in fact, YOUR life is a game changer.

 “Rock bottom became the solid foundation on which I rebuilt my life.” – JK Rowling ⚡️✨

 Very well said !!
 You’re such an inspiration 💕 keep inspiring people !!

 wow.
 Just wow.
 You’re an inspiration.
 Seriously.
 SO strong.